kengatimu/signature-vs-jwt-demo/README.md

 ## Summary

-In modern middleware architectures, ensuring that incoming requests are authentic, tamper-proof, and verifiable is critical.
-This project evaluates **two widely used mechanisms** for achieving that goal and outlines which is best suited for **high-throughput** environments.
+In modern middleware architectures, ensuring that requests are **authentic**, **tamper-proof**, and **verifiable** is critical.
+This demo compares two widely-used mechanisms and highlights the best choice for **high-throughput transactional systems**.

-- **Digital Signature** offers strong guarantees for authenticity, integrity, and non-repudiation without needing token issuance or state tracking.
-It's ideal for middleware systems that process sensitive transactional data.

-- **JWT with HMAC (HS256)**, while stateless and convenient, requires shared secrets, introduces token parsing and expiry management, and lacks non-repudiation.
-It's best used for simple, user-facing or authentication scenarios.
+### Digital Signature
+- Ensures **authenticity, integrity, and non-repudiation**
+- Stateless, scalable, and ideal for secure backend middleware

+### JWT (HS256)
+- Lightweight and stateless
+- Requires shared secret, expiry management
+- Lacks non-repudiation and can introduce token complexity

-This demo proves that **digital signature validation is the preferred approach** for backend middleware, with **JWT as a fallback** if signature integration is not feasible.
-Using **both (JWT over signature)** is considered bad design—offering no additional security and increasing complexity.
+- This project demonstrates that **digital signature validation is the preferred approach** for backend middleware. **JWT is suitable as a fallback**, but combining both adds unnecessary complexity and offers no security advantage.

 ---